MariaAguiar/MariaAguiar/README.md

-### Hi!!! 👋
+### Hi, I'm Margarida! 👋

-My name is Margarida Aguiar!

 I am a 42 student with some XP in SAP consultancy.

 I am enthusiastic about web projects and computer graphics in general.

-Some things I'm currently doing:
+Here's some things I'm currently doing:
 - 🔭 Finishing my 42 Common Core
 - 🌱 Learning C, C++ and React (+ Design!)
 - 👯 Looking for some Graphic Projects to help out (and learn from!)